Reducing Ecommerce Bounce Rates using Data Personalization Techniques

-The e-commerce market is an extremely competitive industry; hence, businesses always aim to follow creative ways to increase their sales and the number of satisfied customers.
-Online customers not only expect personalization on e-commerce websites but are also willing to share their experience and personal data for a personalized and enhanced shopping experience.
+Online customers not only expect personalization on ecommerce websites but are also willing to share their experience and personal data for a personalized and enhanced shopping experience.

-As an e-commerce brand, you may have encountered many visitors that may stay on your website for a few seconds but later bounce away without really making any purchase or leaving any trace.
-A study by tandfonline in 2011 revealed that It only takes about 0.05 seconds for visitors to decide whether they like your e-commerce site enough to stay or bounce away.
+A study by tandfonline revealed that It only takes about 0.05 seconds for visitors to decide whether they like your e-commerce site enough to stay or bounce away.
 The attention span of internet users has only gone down since then.

-Today, for almost every major e-commerce brand, a high bounce rate is one of the most common growth killers.
+Today, for almost every major ecommerce brand, a high bounce rate is one of the most common growth killers.

 What is Bounce Rate?